William John Hancock: X-ray pioneer

 In January 1896, the first mention of Wilhelm Röntgen’s discovery reached Western Australia via news from London in the local press.
 In August 1896, Hancock demonstrated at Perth the X-ray apparatus he had obtained from London.
 In 1898, he received an appointment at the Perth Public Hospital as an honorary radiographer.
 Hancock held the appointment for over 20 years.
 He worked as an engineer during the day, and contributed his time, X-ray services and equipment, to the public during afternoons and evenings.
-Some estimate that he performed between 20,000 to 30,000 exposures with this service.
+Some estimate that he performed between 20,000 and 30,000 exposures with this service.